Hamzahj/patternlibrary/README.md

 To start off the implementation process, a design phase was a requirement, as this would help visualise what the pattern library could possible look like.
 Simple wire frames would allow for this to be possible as wireframing techniques would give a clearer concept of how to build the library.
 Wire frames would determine and help plan where specific elements such as the navbar or instructions would go.

 Many nav bars were looked and designs were analysed from mdbootstrap  [https://mdbootstrap.com/docs/jquery/navigation/sidenav/](https://mdbootstrap.com/docs/jquery/navigation/sidenav/) and it mentions _&quot;By virtue of its clarity and simplicity it remarkably increases User Experience.
 It allows you to navigate through small applications as well as vast portals swiftly&quot;_.
 It was decided that the navigation bar would be used and placed towards the left-hand side like a drop-down menu as this would allow for a friendly user experience.
 It would also allow for more elements to be added in the future, whereas a nav bar in the header would only allow limited elements.
-As shown in code pen the navbar is limited and more elements cannot be added unless the navbar is vertical.
+As shown in code pen the navbar is limited however because of responsiveness more elements can still be added but would interfere with the page when resized.

 **NAVBAR CODE PEN**